rejuce/LikeTaskManager/README.md

 ## How to Install?

 Just download appimage from release tab, give execute permission and thats it.
 Should work on all Linux flavours newer than Ubut 16.04.
-No messing with dpendencies, not install, just run.
+No messing with dpendencies, no install, just run.
-It can always be updated by clicking in the topbar "Update App" pulling the latest version via deltaupdate using appimageupdate from Github.
+It can always be updated by clicking in the topbar "Gereral-> UpdateApp" pulling the latest version via deltaupdate using appimageupdate from Github.

 ![Alt text](ltm.PNG?raw=true "UI Preview")